zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The script for this episode was written by the always conscien tious Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
+Thank you for listening.
 Come back and listen to us next time, will you, on ESL Podcast.

 English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
 Copyright 2009, by the Cen ter for Educational Development.